Sailboat From U.S. Teen's Doomed Round-The-World Attempt Found Drifting Off Australia

 Sunderland had been vying to become the youngest person to circumnavigate the world solo when she set out from her native California in early 2010.
 She sailed for thousands of miles, but brutal storms between Africa and Australia snapped her mast.

-A search plane found the young sailor after nearly 24 hours of being tossing around in the sea in her crippled boat — and when a French commercial fishing vessel rescued her, Sunderland's boat was left behind.
+A search plane found the young sailor after nearly 24 hours of being tossed around in the sea in her crippled boat — and when a French commercial fishing vessel rescued her, Sunderland's boat was left behind.

 Today, Sunderland is married and lives in Alabama; she's the mother of three kids, with a fourth expected soon.

 "I'd love to know what's inside and if any of the video equipment is still there," Sunderland said of Wild Eyes, in a statement to the ABC.
-"It would be great to try and retrieve the boat but given the costs I don't think that will happen.'
+"It would be great to try and retrieve the boat, but given the costs I don't think that will happen.'

-Sunderland added, "I always knew the boat was high quality and very safe so it doesn't really surprise me that it's still floating."
+Sunderland added, "I always knew the boat was high quality and very safe, so it doesn't really surprise me that it's still floating."

-Upright or not; captained or not — Wild Eyes probably completed its around-the-world trip on its own, says oceanographer David Griffin.
+Upright or not, captained or not, Wild Eyes probably completed its around-the-world trip on its own, says oceanographer David Griffin.

 "There is every chance it has done a lap of the world already and is on its second time around," Griffin told Australian newspaper The Advertiser.

 "Eight or nine years is far too slow for a direct trip," said Griffin, who has advised search crews looking for the lost Malaysia Airlines Flight 370.
-"The simulated particles used in our search for MH-370, which sounds like it is in a similar kind of place, have done a lap already."
+"The simulated particles used in our search for MH370, which sounds like it is in a similar kind of place, have done a lap already."

 Sunderland's solo attempt set off spirited debates over whether minors should be allowed to try to set perilous records.
 Questions also arose about the expense and risks of finding and rescuing her.

-In response to critics, Sunderland noted that she'd been sailing for years — and that she had navigated through the Pacific and Atlantic oceans, and rounded both South America and Africa, before weather ruined her boat.
+In response to critics, Sunderland noted that she had been sailing for years — and that she had navigated through the Pacific and Atlantic oceans, and rounded both South America and Africa, before weather ruined her boat.
 Just one year earlier, she added, her older brother, Zac, had completed his own circumnavigation.

 After her record attempt, Sunderland was the subject of a documentary film and a book.
 She also maintained a blog — and wrote about how after being saved, she simply stood on the bridge of the French fishing boat and stared off into the night:

-"My mind was drifting through all the memories of my trip, my team, my boat, my family... standing there in the dark for hours, thinking back to the terror of tying myself onto a broken stanchion with my saw in hand and working on sawing away my mast hoping I didn't fall off the pitching deck."
+"My mind was drifting through all the memories of my trip, my team, my boat, my family ... standing there in the dark for hours, thinking back to the terror of tying myself onto a broken stanchion with my saw in hand and working on sawing away my mast hoping I didn't fall off the pitching deck."

 Recalling the good times that had preceded her harrowing rescue, Sunderland wrote: